 - If you are easily distracted during flight time, ensure to wear a sleep mask and earplugs to minimise the noise.

 - Get comfortable.
 It is hard to get comfortable in the plane especially when you are flying economy.
 However, work towards this as the more comfortable you are, the better quality sleep you will get.
 Bring in a small pillow, or your favourite jumper, push the seat back or have some soothing chamomile tea, whatever you need to get comfortable and sleeping better.

 - Exercises will not only minimises the risks of deep vein thrombosis.
-It also assist in regulating circulation, which appears to be a common effects of jet lag.
+It also assists in regulating circulation, which appears to be common effects of jet lag.
 Do a bit of stretching or go for a walk to get your blood circulation moving and your body back to normal

 - Move and walk around the plane regularly.
 It is recommended that you move out of your seat and take a walk at least once every hour of your flight to reduce fatigue.
 If this is not possible, spend some time stretching on your seat regularly